AnyDesk Security Breach 2024: What Actually Happened

 Best for: Large enterprises, regulated industries (healthcare, manufacturing), teams that need the full TeamViewer ecosystem.

-Zoho Assist is the AnyDesk alternative to consider if your team already runs Zoho Desk, CRM, or ServiceDesk.
+Zoho Assist (Zoho Corporation, cloud software vendor) is the AnyDesk alternative to consider if your team already runs Zoho Desk, CRM, or ServiceDesk.
 Native integration and a free plan make it competitive for SMBs.

 Pricing (per user/month, annual billing):